Search This Blog

 Russian society, perhaps because of its long experience with authoritarian politics and grace-and-favour rule, we find some deeply entrenched characteristics.
 For instance, levels and qualities of human relationships are richly developed, even in comparison with other Slavic tongues.
 This wealth of words for different kinds of relationships (in addition to kin) provides evidence of Russian culture's interest in the area of human dealings with one another.

 Roughly speaking, relations are categorized by their "closeness" or "strength," perhaps also hinting at their trustworthiness.
-Drug is someone extremely close to us, much more so than the English word "friend."
-Podruga, "female friend," refers to a bond less powerful than drug but still stronger than "friend," closer to "girlfriend" or "lover."
-Priyatel or priyatelnitsa is rather more distant and znakomy is still more distant, although closer than the supposed English equivalent word, "acquaintance."
+"Drug" is someone extremely close to us, much more so than the English word "friend."
+"Podruga," meaning "female friend," refers to a bond less powerful than "drug" but still stronger than "friend," closer to "girlfriend" or "lover."
+"Priyatel" or "priyatelnitsa" is rather more distant, and "znakomy" is still more distant, although closer than the supposed English equivalent word, "acquaintance."

-Swedish :- In spoken form, Swedish is by far the easiest of the Nordic languages to follow.
+Swedish:- In spoken form, Swedish is by far the easiest of the Nordic languages to follow.
 Several words in Swedish sound the same as in English but have different meanings.
-For example kokt in Swedish is pronounced "cooked," but specifically means "boiled."
+For example, "kokt" in Swedish is pronounced "cooked" but specifically means "boiled."
 When your Swedish waiter asks if you would like your breakfast egg "cooked," he will be confused if you answer, "Yes please, fried."
-Even more problematic is the Swedish worded.
-It is Pronounced "go," but it does not mean "go."
+Even more problematic is the Swedish word.
+It is pronounced "go," but it does not mean "go."
 Literally translated, it means "walk."

 Now we can see the literal translation.
 Is it any clearer?
 It means, of course, the "railway station bookshop."
 The fact that Finnish works so comfortably without subjects gives the language a Taoist character.
 It is more concerned with being than doing and more interested in the action than the actor.